 Thanks to the Personal Savings Allowance, savings interest is now paid without any deduction of tax.
 If you are a standard rate (20%) taxpayer, you can earn up to £1,000 in savings interest tax-free each year.
 Higher rate (40%) taxpayers can earn up to £500 a year in savings interest without paying tax.

 Those on the additional rate (45%) do not benefit from a Personal Savings Allowance and must pay tax on savings interest.

 In addition to this tax-free allowance, you can save tax-free in an individual savings account, where every adult has an annual allowance tied to the tax year, which ends each year on April 5 (in 2016/17, the ISA allowance is £15,240).

 Make sure that you weigh up the advantages and disadvantages of the different Barclays’ savings accounts – and compare them to the wider savings market – before you make a decision about where to save.

-The first £85,000 of any savings held with Barclays is protected by the Financial Services Compensation Scheme (FSCS).
+The first £75,000 (as of January 2016) of any savings held with Barclays is protected by the Financial Services Compensation Scheme (FSCS).